-Figure 3 Firsthand knowledge of a student who completed their online degree by cheating on it widespread cheating can tarnish the reputation of universities and demean the worth of the degrees granted at them.
+Figure 3 Firsthand knowledge of a student who completed their online degree by cheating on it

+As indicated in Figure 3, 72% of the SLIs who took part in this research knew firsthand of students who had cheated while completing an online degree.
+This is a concerning finding, as widespread cheating can tarnish the reputation of universities and demean the worth of the degrees granted at them.
 Additionally, students who cheat to gain their qualifications may not be able to adequately perform the task they were hired to do (Knowledge, 2004).